 2. Run maintenance on your Mac

 Another tip on how to fix macOS Sonoma Bluetooth issues is maintenance.
-Just like a car or a property, your Mac will benefit from regular maintenance.
-Freeing up RAM, running macOS maintenance scripts, and repairing disk permissions can all help your Mac run smoothly and may even fix the Sonoma Bluetooth problems you’re having.
+Your Mac will benefit from regular maintenance, such as a car or a property.
+Flushing the DNS cache, reindexing Spotlight, and repairing disk permissions can all help your Mac run smoothly and may even fix the Sonoma Bluetooth problems you’re having.

-The easiest way to carry out all of those tasks, as well as thinning out Time Machine snapshots, reindexing Spotlight, and speeding up Mail, is to use the Maintenance module in CleanMyMac X. It couldn’t be easier to use.
-You can download CleanMyMac X for free here and try it out for yourself:
+The easiest way to carry out all of those tasks is to use the Performance feature in CleanMyMac.
+It couldn’t be easier to use.
+You can download CleanMyMac for free here and try it out for yourself:

 3. Check for updates